-- Cold laser therapy uses a low power laser to treat areas experiencing back pain, stimulating cell growth and cell regeneration.
+Cold Laser Therapy uses a low power laser to treat areas experiencing back pain conditions.

 Causes of Back Pain